caseyg/awesome/TOPICS.md

 ## data-layer

 *   [livestorejs/livestore](https://github.com/livestorejs/livestore) - LiveStore is a next-generation state management framework based on reactive SQLite and built-in sync engine.

-## local-first

-*   [livestorejs/livestore](https://github.com/livestorejs/livestore) - LiveStore is a next-generation state management framework based on reactive SQLite and built-in sync engine.

-*   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Local-first AI Notepad for Private Meetings

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - A new kind of database that's distributed across your frontend, containers, serverless functions and its own storage cloud.

-*   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.

-*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - An extensible framework for Personal Data Management.

-*   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Real-time sync for Postgres.

-*   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.

-*   [logseq/logseq](https://github.com/logseq/logseq) - A privacy-first, open-source platform for knowledge management and collaboration.
-Download link:  http://github.com/logseq/logseq/releases. roadmap: https://discuss.logseq.com/t/logseq-product-roadmap/34267

 ## signals